antonyxiao/col-solver/README.md

 > ===IMPOSSIBLE===

-if no path exists between two words
+Will print if no path exists between two words